Vofy/kiosk/README.md

 1. Open terminal in **boot** partition of the MicroSD card
 2. Type `touch ssh` to create file called ssh, this automatically enables ssh

+## Remove MicroSD card from computer and insert it into Raspberry Pi

 ## How to run kiosk install script
 1. ssh to raspberry devide using ssh command `ssh pi@<ip-address>`, the defauld password is `raspberry`, and type `yes`
 2. Execute `passwd` to change default password